boazsegev/iodine/README.md

 **Pub/Sub Details and Limitations:**

 * Iodine's Redis client does *not* support multiple databases.
 This is both because [database scoping is ignored by Redis during pub/sub](https://redis.io/topics/pubsub#database-amp-scoping) and because [Redis Cluster doesn't support multiple databases](https://redis.io/topics/cluster-spec).
-This indicated that multiple database support just isn't worth the extra effort.
+This indicated that multiple database support just isn't worth the extra effort and performance hit.

-* The iodine Redis client will use a single Redis connection per process (for publishing data) and an extra Redis connection for subscriptions (owned by the master process).
+* The iodine Redis client will use two Redis connections for the whole process cluster (a single publishing connection and a single subscription connection), minimizing the Redis load and network bandwidth.
+*
 Connections will be automatically re-established if timeouts or errors occur.

-#### Hot Restart
+### Hot Restart

 Iodine will "hot-restart" the application by shutting down and re-spawning the worker processes.